gamalkevin/lpic-jadi/006_3-3-determine-configure-hardware-commands.md

 - **Linux LKM = modular kernel code, usually drivers**
 - **Windows driver = usually hardware driver**
 - **So yes, when talking about hardware, we can treat LKMs as the Linux equivalent of Windows drivers.**

+---

+With this, we finish the third part of [LPIC Topic 101.1](https://www.lpi.org/our-certifications/exam-101-102-objectives/#101.1_Determine_and_configure_hardware_settings).